manniru/Benjamin/README.md

 Bijan ASR Engine Based-on KalD

 # Installation

-Build Kaldi, Use Intel MKL for faster kaldi performance but OpenBLAS is a decent choice
+## Step 1: Build Kakdi

-To control the PC this project connect with *Rebound* and uses Linux uInput module.
+Use Intel MKL for faster kaldi performance but OpenBLAS is also a decent choice

 ### Arch Linux
 ```